MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

 1. Open the **Azure Active Directory** in the [Microsoft Azure portal](https://portal.azure.com/#home).
 1. Click **Manage**, then **Enterprise Applications** within the **Azure Active Directory Overview** page.
-1. Search for the **Dynamics 365 Fraud Protection BETA** enterprise app in your Azure AD by entering the DFP App GUID ‘bf04bdab-e06f-44f3-9821-d3af64fc93a9’.
+1. Search for the **Dynamics 365 Fraud Protection** enterprise app in your Azure AD by entering the DFP App GUID ‘bf04bdab-e06f-44f3-9821-d3af64fc93a9’.
 1. Within the Enterprise app, select **Getting Started**, and then select either **Assign a user for testing (required)** or **Deploy single sign-on to users and groups (recommended)**.
 1. Add any Users or Groups from your Azure AD, and assign them to appropriate Dynamics 365 Fraud Protection BETA roles.
 For rights associated with these roles, see the following tables.